starksider/gulp-cache-files/README.md

     .pipe(cacheFiles.manifest());
 });
 ```
-{read: false} option used to do not load file contents, which increases performance (file contents will be passed through the pipeline inside filter function)
+`{read: false}` option used to do not load file contents, which increases performance (file contents will be passed through the pipeline inside filter function)

 This will create a cache file named `manifest.json` of all files passed through the pipeline to be excluded from subsequent runs.
 If a file that has been cached is updated, the cache will recognize this and pass the file through to update it in the manifest.json file.

 *cache file (`manifest.json`) could be added to version control for saving time of other developers

-When you need 2 or more uses of gulp-cache-files module you should use Prototype as on example below:
+**When you need 2 or more uses of gulp-cache-files module you should use** `require('gulp-cache-files').Prototype` **as on example below:**
 ```javascript
 var gulp = require('gulp');
 var imagemin = require('gulp-imagemin');